linuxchunk/Women_bus_free_ticket/README.md

 # Women_bus_free_ticket
-## django app for booking free ticket for women in bus
+## Flask app for booking free ticket for women in bus

 ### How to run
 ```bash